 - 1/4 tsp sea salt plus more to taste

-Store in the refrigerator in a sealed mason jar.
-Will last about 7 days in the fridge.
+- Store in the refrigerator in a sealed mason jar.
+The dressing will last about 7 days in the fridge.

 Cashews that have been soaked for at least 6 hours can also be used in place of hemp.
 Place 1/2 cup of raw cashews in a bowl and cover with water, and let sit on the counter for 6 hours.
 Drain before use and proceed with the recipe as directed.
 MAKING THIS VEGAN RANCH DRESSING WITH TAHINI

 Tahini is an excellent replacement for hemp as many tahini pastes will use hulled sesame seeds for a creamier consistency.
 Replace the hemp hearts with 1/2 cup hulled tahini paste.
 USING DRIED DILL FOR THIS VEGAN RANCH DRESSING RECIPE